jonathan-tellechea/sensbio/README.md

 2. Execute: `conda env create -f environment.yml`
 3. Activate the sensbio environment: `conda activate sensbio`

+If the user wants to use the tools through the supplied notebooks, it is necessary the installation of the required dependencies separately.
+For instance, through the following command:
+- `conda install -c conda-forge jupyterlab`

 # Usage
 ## Molecular tools.